If your dog is running away from you all of a sudden without any clear reason, it is important to investigate why is he doing this.

-If your dog has started running away from you when they did not previously, it could be that they are bored, want to play, are trying to communicate something, recall a negative experience, are running towards something, are running away from something, or are suffering from illness.
+The possible reasons are that they are bored, want to play, are trying to communicate something, recall a negative experience, are running towards something, are running away from something, or are suffering from illness.

-When your dog is bored, they will make their own entertainment, and that entertainment often involves mischievous behavior like running away (“doing the zoomies”) each time you approach them.
+When your dog is bored, they will make their entertainment, and that entertainment often involves mischievous behavior like running away (“doing the zoomies”) each time you approach them.

 Consider interactive toys and AI gadgets that can keep your dog engaged even when left alone because you are at work.

 For example, if they see you reach to put a toy away in the toy box, your dog may snatch it and run, inviting you to play.

 You can address this situation in one of two ways if you are in a safe, confined area –